 Somerset Road Safety Team Activities

-In 2017 over 23,000 members of the public benefitted from road safety training or advice delivered by Somerset Road Safety, including:
+In 2018 over 28,000 members of the public benefited from road safety training or advice delivered by Somerset Road Safety, including:

 - 2,986 Year 8 students attended a Ghost Street presentation.